 There are those who argue that the Pope did not declare this from the Chair of Peter and therefore the statement was not "infallibly" made.
 It is clear that the Pope intended it as a teaching statement on morals, and he made it binding on the whole Church.
 The Magisterium also stood behind him and there is 2000 years of unity among the Bishops on this.
 This has all the qualities of an "infallible" statement.
 At the very least, it is highly unlikely that this will change in the next century.
 There are many theological reasons why the Church believes God has chosen a male priesthood.
 Those who argue that it isn't tend to be the same crowd who would like to see same sex marriage and contraception accepted also.

-One of the main reasons is that Jesus himself chose 12 male apostles.
+One of the main reasons the Church has this position that Jesus himself chose 12 male apostles.
 There were many women available that He could have chosen, but He only chose 12 males.
 There were several strong candidates, including his own mother who is recognized as the holiest of all human beings.

 Some have said that the conventions of the time dictated that only men should have positions of power and therefore Jesus followed the conventions of the time (John 5:1-18).
 I think that statement is problematic because Jesus was very quick to break social conventions.
 For instance, He healed a woman on the Sabbath.
 He spoke with the Samaritan woman (John 4:4-42; 8:3-11), which was forbidden to Jews.
 He dined with tax collectors, He welcomed a Mary Magdalene, from whom He cast out 7 demons, as one of his best followers and revealed his risen body to her first, He freed the woman caught in adultery from being stoned, He said the Roman soldier (a gentile) was more faithful than anyone among the people of Judea, and so on.
 So Jesus was clearly not afraid to break the conventions of his time.
 In fact, He was crucified because of that.